mruffieux/demoapp-microfe/README.md

 # Demoapp-microfe

 ### Usage

-ℹ️ applications must be served independently or ℹ️ build all apps and ship them to firebase 🚀
+> applications must be served independently or build the apps and ship them to firebase 🚀

 ```shell
 gh repo clone mruffieux/demoapp-microfe